 The first movement in America to influence education was migration of people.
 Early settlers brought teaching techniques from their countries of origin.
-As populations grew, education expanded from "family-taught units" to schools within communities (Vinovskis, 2010, 2).
-A community-directed philosophy determined instruction.
+As populations grew, education expanded from "family-taught units" to schools within communities (Vinovskis, 2010, p.
+2).
+A communitydirected philosophy determined instruction.

 With the movement and mixing of cultures came ever-changing curriculum and instruction.
-And as our country moved towards independence and revolution, education was viewed as "a means of preserving liberty, securing unity, promoting good citizenship and developing the resources of the land and people" (Good, 1956, 81-82).
+And as America moved towards independence and revolution, education was viewed as "a means of preserving liberty, securing unity, promoting good citizenship and developing the resources of the land and people" (Good, 1956, pp. 81-82).
 The nation was built upon common educational goals.